shamil-pp/decrypto/README.md

-# bitcoin_ticker
+# ToCrypto

-A crypto currency price checking app built with flutter
+A Cryptocurrency converter app, made with Flutter 💙